chriscamicas/vscode-abl/README.md

 }
 ```
 Path for startupProcedure and parameterFiles are relative to your workspace root.

+`proPath` is optionnal, and the default value is the workspaceRoot (of VSCode).

 # Greetings
 Largely inspired by ZaphyrVonGenevese work (https://github.com/ZaphyrVonGenevese/vscode-abl).